LAX - ROM

 LAX

-LAX terminals are connected airside, allowing easy movement without exiting security.
-Plan extra time for long walks between terminals.
+LAX terminals are connected airside, allowing you to move between them without exiting security.
+Allocate extra time for long walks between terminals.

 Read more about LAXby Stefanie Waldek